tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/活体人脸比对（SDK）接入指引/流程说明_intl_en.md

 1. The customer triggers the merchant application on the terminal to call the liveness verification service scenario.
 2. The merchant application sends a request to the merchant server to notify that the liveness detection service token is required for starting liveness verification once.
-3. The merchant server passes in relevant parameters to call the TencentCloud API [GetFaceldTokenIntl](https://www.tencentcloud.com/document/product/1061/54556).
+3. The merchant server passes in relevant parameters to call the TencentCloud API [GeteKYCTokenIntl](https://www.tencentcloud.com/document/product/1061/54556).
-4. After receiving the request for calling [GetFaceldTokenIntl](https://www.tencentcloud.com/document/product/1061/54556), the FaceID SaaS delivers the service token to the merchant server.
+4. After receiving the request for calling [GeteKYCTokenIntl](https://www.tencentcloud.com/document/product/1061/54556), the eKYCID SaaS delivers the service token to the merchant server.
 5. The merchant server delivers the obtained service token to the customer's merchant application.
-6. The merchant application calls the FaceID SDK's startup API **startHuiYanAuth** to pass in the token and configuration information and starts liveness verification.
+6. The merchant application calls the eKYC SDK's startup API **startHuiYanAuth** to pass in the token and configuration information and starts liveness verification.
-7. The FaceID SDK captures and uploads the required user data, including liveness data, to the FaceID SaaS.
+7. The eKYC SDK captures and uploads the required user data, including liveness data, to the eKYC SaaS.
-8. The FaceID SaaS returns the verification result to the FaceID SDK after completing liveness verification (including the liveness detection and face comparison).
+8. The eKYC SaaS returns the verification result to the eKYC SDK after completing liveness verification (including the liveness detection and face comparison).
-9. The FaceID SDK actively triggers callback to notify the merchant application that the verification is complete and of the verification status.
+9. The eKYC SDK actively triggers callback to notify the merchant application that the verification is complete and of the verification status.
 10. After receiving the callback, the merchant application sends a request to notify the merchant server to obtain the verification result for confirmation.
-11. The merchant server actively calls the FaceID SaaS API [GetFaceIdResultIntl](https://www.tencentcloud.com/document/product/1061/54557) to pass in the relevant parameters and service token and obtain the verification result.
+11. The merchant server actively calls the eKYC SaaS API [GeteKYCResultIntl](https://www.tencentcloud.com/document/product/1061/54557) to pass in the relevant parameters and service token and obtain the verification result.
-12. After receiving the request for calling [GetFaceIdResultIntl](https://www.tencentcloud.com/document/product/1061/54557), the FaceID SaaS returns the verification result to the merchant server.
+12. After receiving the request for calling [GeteKYCResultIntl](https://www.tencentcloud.com/document/product/1061/54557), the eKYC SaaS returns the verification result to the merchant server.
 13. After receiving the verification result, the merchant server delivers the required information to the merchant application.
 14. The merchant application displays the final result on the UI to notify the customer of the verification result.